Jdondy/hcde-410-final/ProjectBackground.md

 ### Methodology

 I plan to investigate these phenomena by first taking into consideration the descriptive statistics of the data set.
 This will give me information about the significance of some of the attributes and the dataset as a whole, as well as provide more possibly needed background information.
 From there, I will subset and filter the data to show visualize the impact and relationship of different attributes on heart disease rates.
 Bar charts, scatterplots, treemaps, etc. will be utilized in this case.
 For the model, I plan to make several iterations, attempting to find what ML variation will provide the most accurate results without the risk of overfitting.
 These ML classification models may include SVM, logistic regression, Naive Bayes, clustering like KNN, and decision trees/random forests.
-After this, I will utilize different stats packages like sklearn, etc. to measure the accuracy of the models (confusion matrix, cross-validation).
+After this, I will utilize different stats packages like sklearn, etc. to measure the accuracy of the models (confusion matrix or cross-validation).
 I will output the results in the form of a visualization or table when possible.